Aequivinius/age_mentions/readme.md

 * mother, father, dad, daddy, parents, mama, grandma, grandfather, grandpa (not 'the mother of all chest pains'), fatherhood
 * little boy, wee girl
 * young woman, I'm old, in my younger days, at a young age, elderly lady
-* young, elderly (but not 'too young'), greater chronological age, not young anymore
+* young, elderly (but not 'too young'), greater chronological age, not young anymore, young(ish), relatively young
 * older Angel (but not 'my older sister'), younger (but not 'younger than')
 * age out of school, a month after I graduated college, when I was in college, early college years, straight out of high-school, headed into college, entering college, back to college (but not 'want to go back to school'), third grade, after they graduate, about to graduate from university
 * the late Muhammad Ali